Permify/permify/README.md

 Your feedback helps shape the future of Permify, and we'd love to hear from you!

-Share your use case, get the latest product updates, receive immediate assistance from our team, and feel free to ask any questions about Permify or authorization in a broader context by joining our conversation on Discord!
+Share your use case, get the latest product updates, and feel free to ask any questions about Permify or authorization in a broader context by joining our conversation on Discord!

 <a href="https://discord.gg/n6KfzYxhPp" target="_blank"><img src="https://img.shields.io/badge/Join%20Our%20Discord!-blueviolet?style=for-the-badge" alt="Join Our Discord" /></a>&nbsp;